Khrouhman/file-bot/README.md

 Usage: sendfile test.jpg -> Sends the file "test.jpg" if it is present in your user directory (the one created with --initialize).
 Sends an error message if the files does not exist.

 ### removefile <name>:
-- Removes the file that you specific.
+- Removes/deletes the file with specified name.
 (Only one at a time).

-Usage: removefile test.jpg -> Unlinks the file from the directory.
+Usage: removefile test.jpg -> Delete the file from the directory.
+(WARNING no undo).

 ### ls:
 - Lists all files present in your user directory.
 Use the -a flag to list hidden files as well.